danielbeeke/pres-remix/README.md

 # Presentation remix

-Presentation remix is a set of programs that allow an organization to have various presentations where chunks of te slides are re-used.
+Presentation remix is a set of programs that allow an organization to have various presentations where chunks of the slides are re-used.
 Those slides will always be served from the source and in the various presentations there are links to those slides.

 The software used: reveal.js, rdf-form, Chrome developer version (new API: file handling API).